hy17003/git_demo/README.txt

 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.
-my stupid boss is still use svn
+your stupid boss is still use svn

 creating a new branch is quick & simple, i am in dev branch! creating a new branch is quick AND simple, i am in dev branch!